MaibornWolff/codecharta/gh-pages/ci.md

 # Integrating CodeCharte into a Jenkins 2 and Sonarqube pipeline

-This writeup documents a way to use CC in a Jenins 2 Pipeline.
+This writeup documents a way to use CC in a Jenkins 2 Pipeline.
 CC will take your project analysis and publish the CodeCharta web-application as an artifact.

 ## Prerequisites